The Greeks Had a Word for Them: Plot

 Some time passes, Boris is upset that Jean slept through his concert performance and she breaks it off with him, telling him she sleeps when she wants to.
 Later Schatzi runs into Jean at a salon, Dey and Jean have been seeing each other and he arrives to pick her up.
 Schatzi pulls Dey into another room and tells him about Polaire's car accident and he goes to her hospital room and they reunite.

-Schatzi discovers that her fiance, Pops, has died.
+Schatzi discovers that her fiancé, Pops, has died.
 Schatzi and Polaire go to Pops' will reading and discover that Jean is also there dressed head to toe in mourning clothes and feigns grief.
 The lawyer plays a recording of Pops' own voice recognizing Schatzi as his heiress and warning that Jean may be scheming for his assets.

 Later, Schatzi and Polaire are living in a fancy hotel when Jean phones saying she will visit at 3 o'clock.
 Polaire hires the hotel waiter to be their butler for only a half hour at 3 o'clock.
 Jean doesn't fall for it.
 Dey phones Polaire to say he and his father are coming over to meet her, she asks Jean to leave but she refuses.
 Jean hides her gloves under a pillow but Polaire is wise to it and makes sure she leaves with all her things so she doesn't need to stop by while Dey and his father are there.
 Jean tries to give Polaire her pearls but she refuses to accept them, Jean puts them in Polaire's coat pocket anyway.
 Dey arrives to take Polaire to meet his father but Jean rushes to the Emery residence to scheme for a husband, and accuses Polaire of stealing her pearls.
 Dey's father insists that his son call off his wedding to Polaire, and the father gets engaged to Jean.

 Schatzi and Polaire arrive at Jean's wedding and Jean finally returns the bad dime bracelet to Polaire.
 The two girls discover that Jean now has a million dollars, they get Jean drunk and convince her to run off with them to Paris instead of getting married.
 Dey follows the three girls and catches up with them before their ship sails, and he and Polaire are reunited.